Iraq and US expand security coordination to prevent regional spillover

 Shafaq News- Baghdad

-Iraq’s Joint Operations Command announced on Friday the formation of a coordination committee with the United States aimed at preventing “terrorist” attacks on diplomatic missions and keeping Iraq outside the ongoing regional conflict.
+Iraq’s Joint Operations Command agreed on Friday to form a coordination committee with the United States aimed at preventing “terrorist” attacks on diplomatic missions and keeping Iraq outside the ongoing regional conflict.

 In a statement carried by the Security Media Cell, the command said the move comes “within the framework of the strategic partnership between Iraq and the United States of America,” built over years of political, economic, and security cooperation that “culminated in joint efforts to defeat ISIS.”